datawire/ambassador-docs/docs/emissary/1.13/howtos/consul.md

 ## More information

-For more about Ambassador Edge Stack's integration with Consul, read the [service discovery configuration](../../topics/running/resolvers) documentation.
+For more about $productName$'s integration with Consul, read the [service discovery configuration](../../topics/running/resolvers) documentation.